 Which cocoa powder should I use?

-This is why I recommend using the dutch-processed cocoa powder.
+This is why I recommend using Dutch-processed cocoa powder.
 This process, known as Dutching or alkalizing, raises the cocoa powder's pH, reducing its acidity.
 As a result, we get:

 - Darker color;